PyMesh/PyMesh/README.md

 ### Install ###

-The output of building PyMesh consists a set of C++ librries and a python module.
+The output of building PyMesh consists a set of C++ libraries and a python module.
 Installing the C++ library is currently not available.
 However, installing the python package can be done: